Business Resources during the COVID-19 Pandemic

 State of Illinois Relief Programs

-Illinois Small Business Emergency Loan Fund - DCEO and the Illinois Department of Financial and Professional Regulation (IDFPR) are partnering with Accion, the Illinois Bankers Association and the Community Bankers Alliance of Illinois to create this fund.
-Small businesses located outside of the City of Chicago with fewer than 50 workers and less than $3 million in revenue in 2019 can apply for a low interest loan of up to $50,000 that can be used to support working capital.
-Successful applicants will owe nothing for six months and will then begin making fixed payments at a below market interest rate for the remainder of a five-year loan term.
-As of 6:00pm on April 1st, businesses that submitted an expression of interest form have been contacted at the email address provided.
-Be sure to check your junk, spam or promotions folders if you submitted the form and have not received a response.
-If you didn't submit an Expression of Interest form, eligible businesses are now able to submit their application HERE.
-Once submitted, it is expected to make a loan decision within 10 days, and make funds available within two days of receiving bank information from a business.
+Illinois Small Business Emergency Loan Fund - DCEO and the Illinois Department of Financial and Professional Regulation (IDFPR) are partnering with Accion, the Illinois Bankers Association, and the Community Bankers Alliance of Illinois to create this fund.
+Small businesses located outside of the City of Chicago with fewer than 50 workers and less than $3 million in revenue in 2019 can apply for a low-interest loan of up to $50,000 that can be used to support working capital.
+Successful applicants will owe nothing for six months and will then begin making fixed payments at a below-market interest rate for the remainder of a five-year loan term.
+No additional applications are being accepted at this time but check back HERE for additional information.

-Illinois Small Business COVID-19 Relief Program - The Illinois Treasurer's Office is partnering with local financial institutions to provide bridge loans up to $250 million at net-zero rates for Illinois small businesses and non-profits affected by the COVID-19 pandemic.
-Banks looking to become an approved financial institution can find more information HERE.
+Illinois Small Business COVID-19 Relief Program - The Illinois Treasurer's Office is partnering with local financial institutions to provide bridge loans of up to $250 million at net-zero rates for Illinois small businesses and non-profits affected by the COVID-19 pandemic.
+Banks looking to become approved financial institutions can find more information HERE.
 Illinois businesses and non-profits can apply for loans through the participating financial institutions listed HERE.
-More information on this program will be posted as it becomes available.
+Learn more about the program by clicking HERE.